bartekmp/osmosmjerka/README.md

 As this is self-signed, the browser will show you dreadful warnings when accessing the app.

 ## Planned features and fixes
-- Enhanced visual effects and animations
-- Add support for multiple phrases tables for more than one language
 - Integration with [Anki](https://apps.ankiweb.net/)
 - API optimization and potential load balancing
-- Code quality improvements and testing coverage

 # License
 Osmosmjerka is licensed under Apache License 2.0.